 • How to find investors and funding

-• Where to get advice
+• Where to get advice and mentorship

 • The economic impact of women-owned businesses

 • Networking, breaks, and lunch